-Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FACILITIES AND SERVICES Educational and Cultural Facilities 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
+T Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FA CILITIES A AND SERVICES Educational and Cultural Facilities 2 The project consists of the purchase and installation of a warehouse.
 The project would not result in any change to regional or local area educational and cultural facilities or increase demand for them.
-Commercial Facilities 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
+Commercial Facilities 2 The project consists of the purchase and installation of a warehouse.
 The agricultural activity of the project property will improve.
 Other commercial facilities would not be impacted by the proposed project.
-Health Care and Social Services 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
+Health Care and Social Services 2 The project consists of the purchase and installation of a warehouse.
 Health care and social services facilities would not be impacted by the proposed project.
 The project would not increase demand for health care and social services facilities.
-Solid Waste Disposal / Recycling 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
-The project does not contemplate leveling or grading activities.
+Solid Waste Disposal / Recycling 2 The project consists of the purchase and installation of a warehouse.
 Waste vegetation from clearing activities will either be composted on site or at regional composting centers.
 Soil from grading would be recycled on the farm as fill.
-Left over construction materials that could be reused on the farm (e.g., wood posts and barber wires) would be stored for later use.
+Left over construction materials that could be reused on the farm would be stored for later use.
 The remaining construction solid waste materials would be collected for transport to the local landfill.
 The amount of impact of solid waste resulting from the construction of the proposed project would be minor.
-During operations, the products and byproducts would be agricultural, which waste would be biodegradable.
+During operations, the products and by-products would be agricultural, which waste would be biodegradable.
 Other waste components related to the operation of the proposed project includes recyclable materials such as plastics and cardboard.
 Recyclables will be set aside and dispose according to the local recycling management plan.
 The remaining municipal solid waste would be collected for the transport to the local landfill.

-Wastewater / Sanitary Sewers 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
+Wastewater / Sanitary Sewers 2 The project consists of the purchase and installation of a warehouse.
 The proposed project would not include any bathrooms, wastewater, or sewage facilities.
 Current farm conditions would remain unchanged.
-Water Supply 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
-The SOW does not involve water connections or use water for operational purposes.
-The proposed project does not represent an increase in current water demand.
-Public Safety - Police, Fire and Emergency Medical 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
+Water Supply 2 The project consists of the purchase and installation of a warehouse.
+The SOW for this project does not involve the connection of the new warehouse to water utility.
+The area has access to the local water utility infrastructure.
+The proposed project will have no impact on water usage.
+Public Safety - Police, Fire and Emergency Medical 2 The project consists of the purchase and installation of a warehouse.
 The proposed project would not create any new demand for emergency or health services.
-Parks, Open Space and Recreation 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
+Parks, Open Space and Recreation 2 The project consists of the purchase and installation of a warehouse.
 The proposed project would not create or destroy any new parks, open space, or recreational activities.
 It also would not increase use of those facilities.
-Transportation and Accessibility 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
+Transportation and Accessibility 2 The project consists of the purchase and installation of a warehouse.
 The proposed project would not involve the creation of new roads nor any increase in long-term traffic on existing roads.
 There would be some minor use of the existing road during construction.
 All residents and businesses would retain access to their properties during and after the project.